- Your Council

 Recreation Ground Pump Station

-This year we will build a new Wastewater Pump Station at the Tāhuna Queenstown Recreation Ground and upgrade the rising main (wastewater pipeline) through the town centre.About the Project Horizontal Directional Drilling Possible disruptions
+Work is underway to build a new Wastewater Pump Station at the Tāhuna Queenstown Recreation Ground and upgrade the rising main (wastewater pipeline) through the town centre.About the Project Construction timings and disruptions Working with those affected

 About the project